davidatkins/blueprint-activemq/ReadMe.md

     CONTAINER ID        IMAGE                                                             COMMAND             CREATED             STATUS              PORTS                                              NAMES
     04f290017c10        davidatkins-docker-registry.bintray.io/blueprint/activemq:1.0.0   "/fabric8/run.sh"   3 minutes ago       Up 3 minutes        0.0.0.0:49153->8778/tcp, 0.0.0.0:49154->6162/tcp   happy_lumiere

 6162 is the activemq port.
 8778 is a jolokia (JMX over http) port.
-In this case they've been forwarded to the docker host on ports 49154 and 49153.
-You can then access these ports from your host machine e.g. the following should return some html:
+You can then access these ports from your host machine e.g. the following should return some json from jolokia:

-    curl $(boot2docker ip 2>/dev/null):49153
+    curl $(boot2docker ip 2>/dev/null):8778/jolokia/

 ## Verifying Broker